-- A) Emergency admissions.
-All referrals take into account the suitability with the current residents who views are taken into account in the decision making. - B) Children(s) who may cause serious or detrimental effect to the local community and other children at Warwick House:
+A) Emergency admissions.
+All referrals take into account the suitability with the current residents who views are taken into account in the decision making.

+B) Children who may cause serious or detrimental effect to the local community and other children at Morton Lea:

-The child will never have been persistently involved in: -
+The child will never have been persistently involved in:-

-- Arson
+Arson

 - Taking a vehicle without consent (TWOC)

 - Registered Sex offenders

+- High level Sexualised behaviours

-- c) The child may have some Youth Offending Team involvement; however, they will be subject to individual assessment in conjunction with the services Director of Care and the Placing authority and the responsible YJB.
+c) The children may have some YOT involvement, however they will be subject to individual assessment in conjunction with the services Head of Care or Operations director and the Placing authority and the responsible YJB.

 All referrals for placements will be made either via an initial telephone conversation or a written application/email.
-From this initial enquiry a referral meeting will be held to discuss the needs of the child and suitability of Warwick House as a placement.
+From this initial enquiry a referral meeting will be held to discuss the needs of the child and the appropriateness of Morton Lea as a placement.
 If it is felt that a service could be designed to meet the needs of the child a planning meeting is organised The purpose of this meeting is to exchange information in order to allow NLCS and the Placing authority to assess placement suitability and our ability to meet the presenting needs of the child.

-Warwick House acknowledge that there can be anxiety for a child surrounding a possible move however we believe that this can be reduced where appropriate by a pre-placement visit both by the child and their family/guardian, (where appropriate).
-We feel that if a child can visit Warwick House prior to any placement this may reduce some of their anxiety, and increase the outcome of a successful placement with us.
+Morton Lea acknowledge that there can be anxiety for children surrounding a possible move however we believe that this can be reduced where appropriate by a pre-placement visit both by the child and their family/guardian, (where appropriate).
+We feel that if a child can visit Morton Lea prior to any placement this may reduce some of their anxiety, and increase the outcome of a successful placement with us.
 We do understand that a pre-placement visit is good practice although it is not always possible.
-At Warwick House the importance of how the child perceives their placement prior to and during admission with us is vital.
+At Morton Lea the importance of how the children(s) perceives their placement prior to and during admission with us is vital.
 Many of the anxieties a child has about moving to a new placement can be alleviated by our sensitivity and understanding.
-We understand that each child will react differently to a move, therefore open, honest and positive communication and preplanning will help reduce some of the stress and anxiety.
+We understand that each child will react differently to a move, therefore open, honest and positive communication and pre planning will help reduce some of the stress.

-NLCS recognise both the normal developmental necessity for change and understand that change itself is difficult.
-As children develop and grow within our care, there may be moves for the child.
-External moves are: moves closer to home area, to foster care, back home/family members or another residential setting.
+NLCS recognise both the normal developmental necessity for change and understand that change in its self is difficult.
+As children develop and grow within our care, there may be moves for children.
+External moves are: moves closer to home area, to foster care, back home / family members or another residential setting.
 These are carefully planned working with the child, their family, the local authority and future carers to establish when and how to best complete the transition.
 A child often benefits from the consistency of an internal service move.
 Education consistency is a factor alongside maintaining key relationships in such decisions.
-Children in Warwick House make excellent progress and enjoy how this feels; this feeds into wanting more and growing more and developing more.
-NLCS can provide this internally, this can regularly be in the child's best interests - if they wish to remain, are progressing well at school and want to experience a positive move that is due to excellent achievements made at Warwick House.
-NLCS has 4 homes aged 7+ in rural or town settings offering differing support for children depending on their specific needs and stages of development.
+Children in care make excellent progress and enjoy how this feels; this feeds into wanting more and growing more and developing more.
+NLCS can provide this internally, this can regularly be in the children's best interests - if they wish to remain, are progressing well at school and want to experience a positive move that is due to excellent achievements made at Morton Lea.
+NLCS has 3 other boys homes aged 6+ in rural or town settings offering differing support for children depending on their specific needs and stages of development.